lucas6g/crud-posts-laravel/README.md

 Please check the official laravel installation guide for server requirements before you start.
 [Official Documentation](https://laravel.com/docs/8.x/installation)

-Make sure you have all the necessary requirements to run a laravel project
+Make sure you have all the necessary requirements to run a laravel project in version 8.

 ## Installation